AshLaw96/Sonic-Stack/README.md

 Sonic Stacks purpose is to help resolve peoples lack of enthusiasm by giving them fun tasks to solve.

-The site will have 3 pages and a 404 error page, the first page will contain the easy level game area with a background image and buttons within the main section, a header and footer section.
-Then the medium game area with a different background image and finally the hard game area with a different background image.
-Each page will comprise with the same layout so the user can easily navigate through the site.
+The site will have 1 main page with 3 different levels that make it feel like 3 separate pages and a 404 error page, the first main section will contain the easy level game area with a background image a rules and score area, a button area within the main section, a header and footer section.
+Then the medium section will have a different background image and title and finally the hard section will also have a different background image and title.
+Each will comprise with the same layout so the user can easily navigate through the site.
 The 404 will follow the same layout but with just some error message and image in the main section.

 ### Colour Scheme